Susita National Park (Hippos) was a Hellenistic city on a hill of the Golan Heights overlooking the Sea of Galilee.

 The Sussita saddle ridge was used, as today, as the main road leading to the east city gate.
 On either side of the eastern saddle are burial grounds.
 To the west of the path is an array of elaborately decorated mausolea, while on the east, there are mainly rock-hewn graves and sarcophagi.
 Another necropolis is located on a hill south of Sussita, where dozens of burial caves exist.
 On the way up the saddle ridge, the city cut a protective ditch to halt any besieger’s heavy machinery.
 At the top of the path are the remnants of the Roman city gate and a round basalt tower.

-When you reach almost the top of the hill, you will start seeing a lot of remains.
+When you almost reach the top of the hill, you will start seeing a lot of remains.
 And it may be unexpected since this place is off the beaten path and not one of the most known national parks.

 Exploring the city is easy.
 Follow the Decumanus Maximus, the main street, and you will see remains on both sides.